cloudmesh/cloudmesh-mpi/examples/sort/mpi_doc.md

 Once the subarrays have been distributed using the Scatter command, they are sorted on each processor using the built-in NumPy sort.
 This sort defaults to quicksort.

+In order to merge the sorted subarrays, we can visualize the processors as being set up in a binary tree, where each parent has two children.
+One important note: in this situation, the left child also functions as the parent node.
+We can then split the tree into two sections: left children and right children.
+Because we are using a binary tree, we know that the number of left and right children will always be equal.
+Therefore, we can create a variable _split_ that splits the set of processors in half.

+If the rank of the processor is in the second half (between _split_ and _split_ * 2), then it will send its sorted subarray to its "left" partner to be merged.
+Otherwise, if the rank of the processor is in the first half (between 0 and _split_), it will recieve a sorted subarray from its "right" partner and then merge it with the subarray that it currently contains.
+When a subarray is sent, it is sent to the processor with rank _rank - split_, ensuring that the processor that it is sent to has a rank between 0 and _split_.
+This guarantees that each subarray that is sent gets sent to a merging processor.
+Similarly, when a subarray is received, it is received from a processor with rank _rank + split_, ensuring that the subarray is a sorted array to be merged.
+This mapping guarantees a unique pairing between left and right child.

+Once received, the subarrays are merged together.
+The merging algorithm can be defined by the user.
+There are currently two merging algorithms that can be used: a sequential merge that uses the well-known technique of using appending the smaller of two array elements to a third array, or a "fast" merge that simply combines the two arrays using the built-in Python _sorted_ function.

+Then, each individual send/recieve operates as following:

+1. Left child sends sorted subarray
+2. Right child allocates memory for recieving subarray from left child (_local_tmp_)
+3. Right child allocates memory for array to store merged result (_local_result_)
+4. Right child receives subarray
+5. Right child merges received subarray with its own subarray
+6. Right child assigns _local_arr_ to point to _local_result_

+This loop continues until the tree reaches the height that guarantees us a single sorted list.
+Each time, the number of nodes is halved (since two have been merged into one).